rajvanshipradeep15/tracardi-api/docs_new/docs/getting_started/core_definitions.md

 # Tracardi Definitions

-Tracardi is build of 4 major processes.
+Tracardi is build around 4 major processes.

 * **Collector** - Is a process that is responsible for collecting and ingesting data.
 It consist of Event Sources, Bridges, Data Validators, And Data Mappers.